How to Build a Website: The A-to-Z Beginner Guide

 Expand your reach on social media platforms

 Your website should also have a presence on social media platforms where most of your targeted audience hang out.
 For BuildThis.io that means Facebook and Twitter.
-For others it may be LinkedIn, Tumblr or Pinterest.
+For others, it may be LinkedIn, Tumblr or Pinterest.

 Did you see the letter “B” in a yellow circle that appeared on the left of your browser tab?
 That’s known as “favicon”.
-Like a logo, the favicon is a smaller visual element that represent a website.
+Like a logo, the favicon is a smaller visual element that represents a website.

 The Favicon is a nifty little branding technique that’s often overlooked by website owners.
 If that sounds like you – make use of these free favicon generator to help you.

 You can create a free website by using free web hosting like 000Webhost offers or by using a free plan offered by some website builders.
 For example, Wix offers a free plan with limited resources that is suitable for small, low-volume websites.